-Now let’s take a look at the acceptance rates of some of the top US colleges.
+Now let’s take a look at the acceptance rates of some of the top U.S. universities.

 Remember, even some rich celebrity kids couldn’t get in on their own merit.
+Therefore, what makes you think your kids can get in?
 If you don’t have $500,000 in bribe money lying around, then forget about it.

-What is the point of trying to grind so hard in middle school and high school to try and get into a top American university with a 10% or lower acceptance rate when you can be an average student and still get into a top five Canadian university?
+What is the point of trying to grind so hard in middle school and high school to try and get into a top American university with a 10% or lower acceptance rate?
+Instead, you can be an average student and still get into a top-five Canadian university!

-Over the past three years, I’ve seen and overheard my students talk incessantly about their studies and how they needed to go to expensive SAT tutoring after practice, take more practice AP exams, and so forth.
+Over the past three years, I’ve seen and overheard my students talk incessantly about their studies.
+They discuss how they need to go to expensive SAT tutoring after practice.
+They complain about having to take more practice AP exams and so forth.

-Several even showed up late to important matches because they required extra time on their exams and then wanted to talk to their teachers after.
+Several even showed up late to important matches because they required extra time on their exams.
+They then wanted to talk to their teachers after.
 I could feel the pressure they were under to try and do it all.

 Maybe the pressure cooker environment has always been there in high school.
 But is it really a necessary rite of passage given college is becoming less necessary thanks to the free internet?